ukoloff/win-ca/README.md

-  Note, that one can force N-API by setting `{fallback: false}`, but if your Node.js cannot proceed, exception will be thrown.
+  Note, that one can force N-API by setting `{fallback: false}`, but if Node.js cannot proceed, exception will be thrown.
   It can be catched,
   but nevertheless Node.js